There following questions and steps are to help you plan and develop a plugin to fulfill a custom requirement.

 - Sample Screenshot in Mac:

 c.
-Open the maven project with your favour IDE.
-Joget team recommended NetBeans.
+Open/Import the maven project with your favorite IDE.
+Joget team recommends NetBeans IDE.

 7. Just code it!